 Date came into force or revised

-The school system should strive to ensure that differences among learners do no impede their participation in schools, their mastery of learning outcomes, or their ability to become contributing members of society.
+The school system should strive to ensure that differences among learners are respected through their participation in schools, their learning, and their ability to become contributing members of society.

 Rationale or purpose of policy

 The school system is expected to promote values expressed in legislation.
 Boards of education and schools are expected to develop and implement policies and practices that honour diversity and respect the rights of all individuals, in accordance with the law.

 See School Act (PDF) - Preamble, Sections 2, 6(1), 75(1), 76 (2)(3), 85 (1)(2), 169 (3).